The only reason we can think of is that the haters aren’t bothering to post reviews. Well, that and the fact that we sell only world-class honey.

 One of the hallmarks of Wendell Estate Honey is its brilliant white colour.
 Some customers have asked us what we add to the honey to make it so white.
 We can’t emphasize enough that we add NOTHING AT ALL to our honey: the white colour is entirely natural.

 You shouldn’t give honey to any infant or baby less than 1 year of age.
 Below about 9 months of age, infants intestines are not fully colonized by normal beneficial bacteria and there is a risk of infant botulism if these babies and young infants consume honey.
-Bacteria cannot survive in honey, but C. botulinum spores, which occur almost everywhere in nature, can be present in honey.
+Bacteria cannot survive in honey, but inactive C. botulinum spores, which occur almost everywhere in nature, can be present in honey.
 There is a possibility that these spores could grow in an infant’s intestines and cause infant botulism.
 Note that C. botulinum spores are equally present in pasteurized and raw honey – the pasteurization process does not kill the spores.
-Note that infant botulism is different from other illnesses related to C. botulinum that can affect adults and older children.
-You cannot catch infant botulism if you are older than one year old (this includes pregnant women).
-Adults can get food-borne botulism.
-This is a possibly life-threatening form of food poisoning that results from eating foods contaminated with botulinum toxin (the same toxin used in botox injections) that are made by C. botulinum bacteria (Not spores!) thriving in spoiled food.
-You cannot get food-borne botulism from pure honey.
+Also note that infant botulism is different from other illnesses related to C. botulinum that can affect adults and older children.
+You cannot contract infant botulism if you are older than one year old (this includes pregnant women).
+Adults can, however, get food-borne botulism.
+This is a possibly life-threatening form of food poisoning that results from eating foods contaminated with botulinum toxin (the same toxin used in botox injections) that is produced by actively growing C. botulinum bacteria (Not spores!) thriving in spoiled food.
+Since C. botulinum bacteria cannot grow in raw honey, you cannot get food-borne botulism from honey.

 We don’t batch or blend our honey, so the color depends on many factors, the biggest being the exact blend of flowers that contributed to the honey in your jar.
 All of our Wendell Estate Honey is naturally a very light, almost white color, with small variations.
 However, if stored in a warm environment, over time (weeks to months depending on the temperature) the color will darken.
 The honey will retain its white color for many months in the refrigerator and years (to indefinitely) in the freezer.
 Note that the color change itself does not affect the flavor or texture of the honey – if it’s not fermenting it should be perfectly enjoyable to eat.